10 Tips to Cold Call with Confidence

 Drop the customer service voice.
 You know the one: that overly polite, sing-songy inflection that screams "I'm reading a script."
 It signals inauthenticity, which makes it a pretty significant barrier to trust.

 Instead, talk like a real person.
 Keep your tone level and conversational.
 Speak forward at your normal inflection, instead of that customer service upspeak.
-In other words, speak like you're talking to a colleague instead of performing.
+Speak like you're talking to a colleague instead of performing.

 2. Slow down